byu-oit/handel/docs/supported-services/aiservices.rst

 You may create, modify, and delete collections for any collections whose name starts with the above prefix.
 You may not use any other collections outside this namespace.
 This helps prevent other applcations in the same AWS account from accessing collections to which they are not authorized.

-If you want to use objects form a S3 bucket, see :ref:`S3 Object Access <aiservices-S3-Object-Access>`
+If you want to use objects from a S3 bucket, see :ref:`S3 Object Access <aiservices-S3-Object-Access>`

+.. _aiservices-polly:

 Polly
 -----